Triang3l/WebQuake/README.md

 # Contributing

 If you want to contribute to WebQuake, feel free to fork the project and make a pull request.
 Pull requests and issues will be reviewed by the developer.

-The uncompressed version is located in Client/Source folder.